ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99d-quiz-selection-sort.md

 - [ ] False

 ::: hints
-- What is Selection sort's average case complexity?
+- What is Selection sort's worst case complexity?
 - It is $O(n^2)$.
 - Are there any better sorting algorithms?
 :::